design-first/system-designer-documentation/docs/Create a Schema.md

 ## What is a configuration?

-A configuration is an object in which you declare the link / collection / method / event of the model.
+A configuration is an object in which you declare the property / link / collection / method / event of the model.

 In the configuration object you have by default these properties: